 Performance Objective #1 SMART er Objective #1 Analyze the effects of U.N. imposed sanctions on the [X country] industrial sector and present the Analyze the effects of U.N. imposed sanctions on the [X country] industrial sector by 21 July 2011 and present the Time-bound results of that analysis in a finished and appropriately coordinated intel report for release to results in a finished and appropriately coordinated intel report for release to the policy-making community.
 Specific the policy-making community.
-The complete product will reflect engagement with other analysts Completed product will reflect engagement with other analysts and stakeholders; incorporate the Relevant and stakeholders and will incorporate the coordinated views of other analysts and collectors coordinated views of other analysts and collectors throughout the IC; and will make use of available Achievable throughout the IC. intelligence from at least 90% of relevant sources as dictated by ICD standards .
+The complete product will reflect engagement with other analysts Completed product will reflect engagement with other analysts and stakeholders; incorporate the Relevant and stakeholders and will incorporate the coordinated views of other analysts and collectors throughout the IC; and will make use of available Achievable throughout the IC. intelligence from at least 90% of relevant sources as dictated by ICD standards .
 Measurable Performance Objective #2 SMART er Objective #2 Record Dedicated Disclosure Letters (DDL) 100% of the time.
 DDLs will be processed for staffing and require only minor changes, as determined by Record Dedicated Disclosure Letters (DDLs) within 5 working days of receipt at least 90% of the time.
-DDLs will be processed for staffing within 10 working days of Time-bound supervisor review. receipt at least 90% of the time and require only minor changes for document format, punctuation, spelling, or Achievable wording changes, as determined by supervisor review Specific and in accordance with current standard operating procedures.
+DDLs will be processed for staffing within 10 working days of Time-bound supervisor review. receipt at least 90% of the time and require only minor changes for document format, punctuation, spelling, or Achievable wording changes, as determined by supervisor review Specific and in accordance with current standard energting and in accordance with current standard operating procedures.
 This supports X goal.
-Measurable Relevant Performance Objective #3 SMART er Objective #3 Specific
+Measurable Measurable Relevant